ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-training-tutorial.md

 }
 ```

 > It's important to set the `storeReference` flag to `true`.
 This allows us to specify the image by _reference_, rather than by value.
-If we were to use the flag's default value of `false`, the mutation would fail unless it is POSTed in conjunction with an actual File upload – something you can't currently do in the GraphiQL sandbox.
+If we were to use the flag's default value of `false`, the mutation would fail unless it is POSTed in conjunction with an actual File upload – something you can't currently do in the GraphQL Sandbox.
 You would need to use curl, Postman, or custom code to do a simultaneous POST mutation/upload.

 When training an engine, it's usually a good idea to have more than one exemplar in your Entity coillection.
 You might want to take a moment to add at least a couple more images of Yoko to your "Yoko" entity.
 (All you have to do is run the above mutation multiple times, substituting a new `uri` value each time.)